 Medical Writer 2

-Senior Director of Biostatistics
+Senior Director of Quantitative Science

 I am on the D & I team because I want to foster a work culture that is supportive of all people.
 More than this, I want to help actively seek people of diverse backgrounds to COS because I believe the richness and depth of various viewpoints and perspectives will elevate our delivery of good science (not to mention enrich my own work experience).
 On a more macro level, I want to contribute to increasing inclusion and diversity of the patient-voice to clinical trials.